corperx/Vehicle_Analysis_Web_App_Project/README.md

 Users can also click on the legend to change the type of distribution they want.
 For example users can click on good and fair under the conditon legend to view only the distribution of the 2 conditions.

-The web app is deployed on Render and can be accessed via a web browserdusing this link: https://vehicle-analysis-web-app.onrender.com/
+The web app is deployed on Render and can be accessed via a web browser using this link: https://vehicle-analysis-web-app.onrender.com/